Saul-Mirone/inland-test/content/welcome.md

 ---
-title: Welcome to Your New Blog
+title: Welcome to Your New Book
 date: 2025-08-24
 excerpt: Welcome to Your New Book Congratulations!
 You've successfully created your new blog using Inland.
 This template is designed to work with your custom...
 ---